-JP8 enables the Watch Dog function.
-Watch Dog is a system monitor that can reboot the system when a software application is "hung up".
-Pins 1-2 will cause WD to reset the system if an application is "hung up".
-Pins 2-3 will generate a non-maskable interrupt signal for the application that is "hung up".
+Watch Dog is a system monitor that can reboot the system when a software application hangs.
+Close pins 1-2 to reset the system when an applicantion hangs.
+Clsoe pins 2-3 to generate a non-maskable interrupt for the application that hangs.
 See the table on the right for jumper settings.
 Watch Dog can also be enabled via BIOS.
-(Note, when enabled, the user needs to write his own application software in order to disable the Watch Dog Timer.)
+Note: when enabled, the user needs to write his/her own application software in order to disable the Watch Dog Timer.